Explore our expert-made templates & start with the right one for you.

 An efficient data pipeline will ensure that each of these consumers gets access to the data using the tools they already know, and without relying on manual work by data providers (DevOps, data engineering) for every new request.
 Data scientists might want access to almost all fields within the raw data to serve as ‘fodder’ for neural networks, while business intelligence teams might prefer a much thinner and more structured version to ensure reports are performant and cost-effective.

-In a data lake, we have the possibility to store multiple copies of the data for different use cases and consumers.
+When we organize our data lake, we have the possibility to store multiple copies of the data for different use cases and consumers.
 By automating the ETL pipelines that ingest the raw data and perform the relevant transformations per use case we can prevent the data engineering bottleneck that might form if we rely on coding-based ETL frameworks such as Apache Spark.

 An example of this can be found in this case study on AWS: SimilarWeb layer and clean raw event data within their data lake, in order to eventually create a dataset that analysts can query using SQL in Amazon Athena.
 Each layer contains a subset of the data and has its own retention policy: AAA